Introduction

 Can I remove asbestos siding myself?

-No—hiring a certified professional for asbestos removal is essential to ensure safety and compliance with regulations.
+Hiring a certified professional for asbestos removal is crucial for ensuring safety and following regulations.

 What should I do if I discover asbestos siding during a home inspection?

-Yes, if asbestos siding is found, consult with a licensed asbestos abatement contractor to assess the situation and recommend appropriate actions.
+If asbestos siding is found, it’s best to consult with a licensed asbestos abatement contractor to evaluate the situation and suggest the right steps to take.

 What are the long-term implications of owning a home with asbestos siding?

-Yes, owning a home with asbestos siding may affect resale value and insurance options, so it’s important to stay informed about regulations and potential liabilities.
+Owning a home with asbestos siding can impact resale value and insurance options, making it important to stay updated on regulations and potential liabilities.